PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 When it comes to the website, most people will grab a template to get something thrown together quickly.

-To quote Cory, our lead designer, self-proclaimed webmaster, "we didn't start by thinking we could build the slickest website, so we built one that felt different instead".
+To quote Cory, our lead designer, and self-proclaimed webmaster, "we didn't start by thinking we could build the slickest website, so we built one that felt different instead".

-When it comes to the product, you want to a competent-feeling product, but in most cases, it doesn't need to be best-in-class.
+When it comes to the product, you want to ship a competent-feeling product, but in most cases, it doesn't need to be best-in-class.
+I'd argue that your website's design is _more_ important when you're in a phase of trying to get anyone to sign up.

+The good news is that design starts with copy.
+If you get simple, clear language onto your website - that explains what you _do_, and meets the other use cases your visitors may have -, then you're ahead of 75% of other websites.

+Don't worry about pixel perfection.
+I once met (Malthe Sigurdsson)[https://twitter.com/malthe], who ran design at Stripe.
+He told me that great designers are fast and iterative.
+They don't get things perfect first time around.

 ## Building stuff